aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 Imagine the function executes successfully, but the client never receives the response due to a connection issue.
 It is safe to retry in this instance, as the idempotent decorator will return a previously saved response.

-???+ warning "Warning: Idempotency for JSON payloads"
+**What we want here** is to instruct Idempotency to use `user` and `product_id` fields from our incoming payload as our idempotency key.
+If we were to treat the entire request as our idempotency key, a simple HTTP header change would cause our customer to be charged twice.

+???+ tip "Deserializing JSON strings in payloads for increased accuracy."
-    The payload extracted by the `event_key_jmespath` is treated as a string by default, so will be sensitive to differences in whitespace even when the JSON payload itself is identical.
+    The payload extracted by the `event_key_jmespath` is treated as a string by default.
+This means there could be differences in whitespace even when the JSON payload itself is identical.

     To alter this behaviour, we can use the [JMESPath built-in function](jmespath_functions.md#powertools_json-function) `powertools_json()` to treat the payload as a JSON object (dict) rather than a string.